-Farrell Dyde is an American choreographer, dancer and actor who has created over
+Farrell Dyde is an American choreographer, dancer, actor and poet who has created over

 100 original modern and post modern movement theater works of varying dimension and approach and that cover a broad spectrum of both narrative and non-narrative for his own

-world premiere ballets for Houston Ballet (1983 & 1985).
-Firmly dedicated to new music, Farrell has employed
+he created two world premiere ballets for Houston Ballet (1983 & 1985).
+Firmly dedicated to new music, Farrell has

-the music of many of the best known as well as lesser known contemporary composers and commissioned renowned British composer Michael Nyman (of
+employed the music of many of the best known contemporary composers including his having commissioned renowned British composer Michael Nyman

 The Farrell Dyde Dance Theatre has received support from such agencies as the National Endowment for the Arts, the Texas Commission on the Arts,

 The Cultural Arts Council of Houston/Harris County (now Houston Arts Alliance), The Brown Foundation, The Cullen Performing Arts Trust, Exxon, Tenneco and many others.

 Farrell was born in New York City and grew up in Denver, Colorado.
 He initially dreamed of becoming a

 professional baseball player, but gave that up in high school to become an actor.
 After being named best actor at Littleton High School, he attended and graduated from the University of Colorado